kevinfjiang/hello-neighbor/README.md

 A very concrete example is given a set $S$ of $n$ vectors $S \in \mathbb{R}^d$, we want to find the nearest vector to $\vec{x}$ using the Euclidean distance.
 A naive way to do this would be to compute the Euclidean distance for every vector in $S$.
 This takes $O(nd)$ time.

 ## Problem Formulation
 This runtime can pose a problem when considering a very computationally expensive distance metric $d$ that dominates other steps, such as the Euclidean distance for a huge vector.
-Additionally, data structures such as $k\text{-}d$ trees break down if the "points" exist in an exotic space that cannot be easily turned into a vector.
+Additionally, data structures such as $k\text{-}d$ trees break down if the "points" exist in an exotic space that don't behave like $\mathbb{R}^n$.
 An example of this is a set of vertices in a graph and the shortest-path.

 The linear approximating and eliminating search algorithm (LAESA) algorithm [[5]](#5) achieves $O(1)$ distance computations and $O(n + d\ \text{log}(n))$ time complexity ($d$  is the time to calculate the distance and doesn't grow with $n$).
 Another benefit is that it only requires loading $O(1)$ data into memory outside of preprocessing, as we only need to load the data point for the distance computation.
 However, a drawback is the linear preprocessing cost, which is $O(n)$ distance computations.